Overnight Camps

 CSBC activities may include: games, crafts, art, hiking, swimming, canoeing, initiative activities, archery, sports, cookouts, nature games, orienteering, Bible studies, and daily chapel.
 Overnight camps also include campouts, campfire programs, night games, and night swims.

 Each cabin group is led and supervised by two counselors.
 You may request one cabin mate (or group mate for Day Camps) on the registration form.
 Your friend must also request you as a cabin mate.
+Making a request does not guarantee you will be grouped with your friend.

 • Cumberland Springs Bible Camp is not a big program-driven outdoor institution where campers can get lost in the mix.
 We are a relatively small camp, and we strive to create a true family atmosphere where each camper is given personal attention.
 Camps and retreats at Cumberland Springs are designed to help campers mature physically, emotionally, and spiritually.